 On the other hand, B2B marketers focus on stating facts and benefits when talking to corporate buyers.
 In most cases, companies tend to buy a product or service that costs less but can help them drive more profit.
 There are less emotions involved in the B2B purchasing journey.

-Save time and money on high-quality content.
+Save time and money when producing high-quality press releases and thought leadership articles.
 ContentGrow helps teams work with perfectly-matched freelance writers and journalists at the right rates.
 Fill out the form to get your own list of talent or visit the site to get started.